Fania/Thesis/readme.md

 - [ ] PEP20
 - [ ] AVOID: so, in principle,
 - [ ] double check line numbers in code
+- [ ] Rhyming pattern for future work

 ## Errors